QasimAnjum/ChemE485-Final-Project-Team-A9/README.md

 4. A suggested thermodynamics package and any extra information that needs to be gathered for the simulation

+- Use SRK for the entire process
+- For heat exchangers with multiple zones, it is recommended that you simulate each zone with a separate heat exchanger.
+Actual equipment may include several zones, so costing should be based on the actual equipment specifications.
+- For the distillation columns, you should use the shortcut method (SHOR) to get estimates for the rigorous distillation simulation (TOWR or SCDS).
+The shortcut method may be used until an optimum case is near.
+It is then expected that everyone will obtain a final design using rigorous simulation of the columns.

 5. An order of magnitude estimate of the design cost.